Six Flags Magic Mountain

 The neighbouring B&M is smaller and looks less maintained, but it’s actually a lot more enjoyable.
 Batman The Ride is the most copied B&M model ever and it’s not hard to understand why.
 Despite its rather small footprint, it provides a lot of thrill and five inversions.

-Goliath is one of the few Mega Coasters built by Giovanola.
+When it comes to first impressions, our next stop definitely deserves a medal.
+This sign at Goliath’s entrance is famous and it was even featured in Roller Coaster Tycoon 2.
+It’s massive, just like the coaster behind it.
+Goliath is one of the few mega coasters built by Giovanola.
 This company was founded by people who used to work for B&M and that can be noticed in several ways.
 The tracks look similar and the ride is unbelievably smooth and comfortable.
 Although the actual ride is not that intense (except for the final helix), it’s very enjoyable and re-rideable.
 Goliath is a perfectly fine family coaster, in my opinion.

 Talking about family coasters… If your children aren’t interested in a 70-metre tall coaster with speeds of up to 135 km/h, Bugs Bunny World may offer the perfect alternative.
 This area is home to four (!) kiddie coasters and a good selection of other rides.
 Besides, Bugs Bunny World looks quite nice to Six Flags’ standards.

 This shouldn’t come as a surprise, but Six Flags Magic Mountain was built on and around… a mountain!
 That mountain is home to several roller coasters, including one of my favourite B&Ms: Tatsu.
 This flying coaster includes a pretzel loop, which could easily be described as one of the planet’s most intense coaster elements.
 This inversion mimics the feeling of a bulldozer driving over your chest… in a good way.